Experimental Design

 Grade 6-8

-The careful planning of experiments to establish cause-and-effect relationships by controlling variables and using comparison groups.
+Experimental design is the careful planning of experiments to establish cause-and-effect relationships by controlling variables, using comparison groups, and randomly assigning subjects to treatment and control conditions to isolate the effect of interest.
 Only well-designed experiments can prove causation.

 Definition